The Living Tombstone: Content and musical style

 Other songs of theirs that have become viral include their remix of various My Little Pony songs and a remix of "Spooky, Scary Skeletons".
-In 2012, The Living Tombstone remixed the song "Discord" from the Eurobeat producer Odyssey/Eurobeat Brony, which accumulated over 40 million views on YouTube and was used in over 500,000 videos on TikTok in 2021.
+In 2012, the Living Tombstone remixed the song "Discord" from the Eurobeat producer Odyssey/Eurobeat Brony, which accumulated over 40 million views on YouTube and was used in over 500,000 videos on TikTok in 2021.
 In 2013, Landau made a remix of Andrew Gold's 1996 song "Spooky, Scary Skeletons," which garnered over 90 million views on YouTube.
 The remix was also listed by The Daily Dot as one of the most popular songs of 2019 on TikTok, and as one of the best Halloween songs by USA Today.
 The band also created another remix of Gold's "Witches, Witches, Witches" song in 2023, which was released on a new vinyl pressing of Gold's album Halloween Howls: Fun & Scary Music.

 The group's music has been labeled as electronic rock, alternative rock and pop rock, with influences from EDM and Middle Eastern folk music.
 Landau has also stated that genres such as complextro, dubstep, drum 'n bass and electroswing have inspired the band's musical style.
 The band has been regarded as an audiovisual project.
 Their music and aesthetics have been compared to Gorillaz and Daft Punk, along with Lindsey Stirling's videos.

-The group has two studio albums, Zero_one, released on September 4, 2020, and Rust, released on May 30, 2025.
-For zero_one, music videos were released for the three singles that supported the album, including a CG-based music video for their song "Chosen" created by animation studio The-Artery during the COVID-19 pandemic.
+The group has two studio albums; Zero One, released on September 4, 2020, and Rust, released on May 30, 2025.
+For Zero One, music videos were released for the three singles that supported the album, including a CG-based music video for their song "Chosen" created by animation studio The-Artery during the COVID-19 pandemic.
 On January 31, 2025, the band announced their sophomore album's lead single "Be Alone" would release on February 7.
-Rust, initially being announced for a 2024 release, was released on May 30, 2025.
+While initially being announced for a 2024 release, Rust was released on May 30, 2025.

 Game development

 The Living Tombstone has also contributed music for video games.
 In 2021, the band created the soundtrack for the indie horror game In Sound Mind from Israeli game studio We Create Stuff.
 Their contributions to the soundtrack were praised alongside the game, with several outlets noting that the poignant and reserved compositions added to the dark atmosphere of the game.
-The same year, The Living Tombstone collaborated with game studio Big Boat Interactive to create the music-based strategy game AudioClash: Battle of the Bands.
+The same year, the Living Tombstone collaborated with game studio Big Boat Interactive to create the music-based strategy game AudioClash: Battle of the Bands.
 Described as an amalgam of various rhythm games, the role-playing games Pokémon and Dota and the Scott Pilgrim comics, the gameplay consists of assembling a group of musician characters to compete against rival bands.
 The game was released on Steam in early access in late 2021.
-The group also contributed a DLC track to the 2019 rhythm game Beat Saber, as well as some music for the 2010 Half-Life 2 Mod Nightmare House 2 and the soundtrack for its upcoming remake Nightmare House: Reimagined releasing in 2025.
+The group has also contributed DLC tracks to the 2019 rhythm game Beat Saber, as well as some music for the 2010 Half-Life 2 Mod Nightmare House 2 and the soundtrack for its upcoming standalone remake.